Skip to main content

 Subject-specific Skills:

-• Understand the relationship between theory and data, including the ability to evaluate theories and concepts
+• Understand the relationship between theory and data, including the ability to evaluate theories and concepts.

 Key Skills:

-• Good IT skills in word processing, data manipulation and data presentation
+• Good IT skills in word processing, data manipulation and data presentation.

 Modes of Teaching, Learning and Assessment and how these contribute to the learning outcomes of the module

-• Statistics lectures will introduce and explain a range of statistical methods and procedures and opportunities will be provided for students to practice using these techniques with support
+• Statistics will be taught via online content and face-to-face sessions.
+Statistics lectures will introduce and explain a range of statistical methods and procedures and opportunities will be provided for students to practice using these techniques with support.
+Students will be taught how to use the JASP computer package to manipulate data and undertake statistical analyses.

 Teaching Methods and Learning Hours